Quantum tomography of three-qubit generalized Werner states

 \section{Results and analysis}

 We consider three measurement scenarios that differ in the number of quantum systems provided by the source per measurement (ensemble size).
-To be more specific, we assume that $\mathcal{N} = 10, 100, 1\,000$.
-This allows us to investigate the performance of the framework versus the amount of Poisson noise which is strictly connected with the average number of systems involved in one measurement.
+To be more specific, we assume that $\mathcal{N} = 10$, $\mathcal{N} =100$, and $\mathcal{N} =1\,000$.
+This approach allows us to investigate the performance of the framework versus the amount of Poisson noise which is strictly correlated with the average number of systems involved in one measurement.